Click on the links below

-Locals describe Anacortes as a city within a park.
-With a population more than 15,000, Anacortes is surrounded by approximately 3,000 acres of city-owned forestlands and parks and more than 12 miles of saltwater shorelines.
+Situated on the western edge of Fidalgo Island, Anacortes is separated from the mainland by the Swinomish Channel and from Whidbey Island by Deception Pass.
+Locals describe it as a city within a park.
+With a population of more than 15,000, Anacortes is surrounded by approximately 3,000 acres of cityowned forestlands and parks and more than 12 miles of saltwater shorelines.
 Lake Campbell, one of the five freshwater lakes on Fidalgo Island, contains one of the few islands within an island in the world.

 For more info, visit anacortes.org.

 MUSIC LOVER?
 Make your way over to Seafarer’s

 Memorial Park with its lush green lawns and take part in the free summer concert series on Saturdays July 20 through August 17.
 Local restaurants frequently host live music as well.